fayepsr/ase/src/src_php/README.md

 phpunit --bootstrap ./autoload.php tests
 ```
 ## The documentation
+A short documentatiOn of the public interface of our classes is [here](documentation.md)
-The documentation of our classes is [here](./docs/index.html) .
-You can open it in your browser.
+Alternative, the original documentation from phpDocumentor is [here](./docs/index.html) .
+You need to open the html file from your browser.

 We created the documentation using phpDocumentor using the folllowing commands:
 ```
+composer require onspli/phpdoc-markdown
 wget https://phpdoc.org/phpDocumentor.phar
 chmod +x phpDocumentor.phar
-phpDocumentor  -d ./classes/  -t ./docs --title="PHP Documentation"
+phpDocumentor  -d ./classes/  -t ./docs --title="PHP Documentation" --template=vendor/onspli/phpdoc-markdown/templates/public-onefile
 ```